0xc14m1z/webrtc-signaling-server/README.md

 # webrtc-signaling-server

+## work locally

+To test the signaling server locally, you must have installed `nodejs`.

+If you have it:

+- clone the repo with just `git clone git@github.com:ciamiz/webrtc-signaling-server.git`;
+- `cd` into the project folder;
+- run `npm install` to get the dependencies;
+- run `npm start` to launch the server.

+---

+**Tip**: if you don't have a tool to communicate with the signaling server using the web sockets, you can `wscat`.
+Install it globally with `npm install -g wscat`, then launch it with `wscat -c ws://localhost:8888`.

+## requirements for setup and deploy

+In order to be able to properly setup an hosting server and then deploy the application to it, you must have a `.env` file where you specifiy these environment variables:

+- `SSH_KEY_PATH`: which should contain the path to your public ssh key, usually `~/.ssh/id_rsa.pub`;
+- `HOST`: which should be the ip address of the hosting server;
+- `USERNAME`: which represents the username of the application user on the hosting server.

 ## hosting server setup

 The production server is a `nodejs` installation upon `ubuntu server 16.04` (not 17.04, nodejs isn't supported very well, yet).
 It'll use the `pm2` package to manage the application process during it's entire lifecycle.